shawnkellis/ContinuityM/about.md

   <p>
     The project blends speculative machine philosophy, world-building, and pragmatic thinking about computational civilizations.
-The essays are intentionally written with a clean, technical tone—grounded, forward-looking, and designed to give readers a sense that they are glimpsing part of a much larger system.
+The essays are intentionally written with a clean, technical tone — grounded, forward-looking, and designed to give readers a sense that they are glimpsing part of a much larger system.
   </p>